VigneshPalanisamy31/Assignments_Csharp/Assignment-10/README.md

    - Examples : int , float , char , bool , enum .

-   - Reference types store a reference (address) to the actual data, which is stored in the heap. variables hold reference and not the actual data .
+   - Reference types store a reference (address) to the actual data, which is stored in the heap. variables hold reference and not the actual data .When you assign a reference type to another variable, both variables refer to the same object.

    - Examples : string , arrays , classes , delegates .
+   Although string is a reference type, it behaves somewhat like a value type in terms of immutability. string is a reference type, stored on the heap but it is immutable, meaning its contents cannot be changed after creation Any operation that appears to "change" a string (e.g., concatenation or reassignment) creates a new string object

 ### 6. Describe the concept of garbage collection on .NET and its advantages
    - Garbage Collection in .NET is an automatic memory management feature provided by the CLR.
 It automatically frees up memory used by objects that are no longer accessible or needed by the application.